LeoTeam/docs/01-introduction/02-philosophy.md

 * Junk drawer(s) of behavior piled upon an already overworked object
 * Comingled modules that silently depend upon each other

-When you are crafting your code, we want you to know what you get from Lotus.
+When you are crafting your code, you should own your objects and know which behaviours Lotus is providing.
-We want you to own your objects, and enrich them with Lotus behaviors.

-When you are maintaining your code, we want the explicit nature of module `include` and `extend` to provide clear guideposts for understanding your application.
+When you are maintaining your code, `include` and `extend` should provide clear guideposts for understanding your application.
 Both the code you wrote, and how Lotus helped you along the way.